MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Natural Language Processing; In-Context Learning.
   - <details><summary>Digest</summary> We show that ground truth demonstrations are in fact not required -- randomly replacing labels in the demonstrations barely hurts performance, consistently over 12 different models including GPT-3.
 Instead, we find that other aspects of the demonstrations are the key drivers of end task performance, including the fact that they provide a few examples of (1) the label space, (2) the distribution of the input text, and (3) the overall format of the sequence.

+- Grokking: Generalization Beyond Overfitting on Small Algorithmic Datasets. [[paper]](https://arxiv.org/abs/2201.02177) [[code]](https://github.com/openai/grok)
+  - Alethea Power, Yuri Burda, Harri Edwards, Igor Babuschkin, Vedant Misra.
+  - Key Word: Grokking; Overfitting.
+  - <details><summary>Digest</summary> In this paper we propose to study generalization of neural networks on small algorithmically generated datasets.
+In this setting, questions about data efficiency, memorization, generalization, and speed of learning can be studied in great detail.
+In some situations we show that neural networks learn through a process of "grokking" a pattern in the data, improving generalization performance from random chance level to perfect generalization, and that this improvement in generalization can happen well past the point of overfitting.

 ### Empirical Study: 2021

 - Masked Autoencoders Are Scalable Vision Learners. [[paper]](https://arxiv.org/abs/2111.06377) [[code]](https://github.com/facebookresearch/mae)